naren-ngk/naren-ngk/ReadMe.md

 # 💫 About Me:
 Hello World!<br><br>I'm a MERN full stack developer specializing in creating responsive and scalable web applications using React.js, Node.js, and MongoDB.
 I'm passionate about building functional and user-friendly applications, and always seeking to learn new technologies and frameworks.<br><br>In my free time, I enjoy reading about the latest web development trends and articles.
-I'm a strong believer in open-source software and contributing to the development community.<br><br>Always a student in !
+I'm a strong believer in open-source software and contributing to the development community.<br><br>Always a student in heart!

 ## 🌐 Socials: